This post may contain affiliate links. Please read my Privacy Policy for details.

 Ingredients

 Add 3 ounces of Prosecco, 2 ounces of limoncello, and 1 ounce of club soda or Sprite.
 If you do not have a way to measure ounces, use the 3:2:1 ratio when using a different unit of measurement.
+Stir the ingredients.

 Mix and Garnish

-* Garnish suggestions include Lemon slices, bright fruits, fresh mint, and a wow factor.
+* Garnish suggestions include lemon slices, bright fruits, fresh mint, and a wow factor.
 The fruit adds color, and the mint adds sweetness.

-Variations
+Spritz Variations

 Prosecco Alternatives - Instead of prosecco, use champagne, sparkling wine, or white wine.
 Ginger beer or ginger ale is another popular option; although I have not tried either, they sound delicious.